All You Need to Know About Raspa or Dilation and Curettage Procedure

 - An instrument called a speculum will be inserted into your vagina to expose the cervix.
 Additionally, the doctor will also clean the cervix with an antiseptic solution.

 - You will receive either local or general anesthesia.
 A local anesthetic will use a small needle to numb the area.
-General or regional anesthesia will require constant monitoring of vital signs, like heart rate, breathing, and blood pressure.
+General or regional anesthesia will require constant monitoring of vital signs.
+These include heart rate, breathing, and blood pressure.

 - Another instrument, the tenaculum, will hold the cervix open.